Lukawie98/Casino_Cpp/README.md

 ## Technologies Used
 The whole project is written in C++ language and uses such libraries as:
-- vector
+- vector,
-- string
+- string,
-- iostream
+- iostream,
-- unistd.h
+- unistd.h,
-- iomanip
+- iomanip,
-- algorithm
+- algorithm.

 The integrated development environment(IDE) used was Visual Studio Code.

 ## Features
-- The program uses the string and iomanip libraries for easier operation and modification
+- The program uses the string and iomanip libraries for easier operation and modification,
-- A vector was used as a container for storing Player class objects
+- A vector was used as a container for storing Player class objects,
 - Enum enumeration type to create more readable and understandable code,
-- The sort function from the algorithm library using lambda was used to sort the objects in the container
+- The sort function from the algorithm library using lambda was used to sort the objects in the container,
 - Used polymorphism, abstract class and virtual functions to facilitate extensibility and enable movement across different boards,
-- Encapsulation is used to prevent private information from leaking out
+- Encapsulation is used to prevent private information from leaking out,
-- Const-correctness and unsigned short types are used to prevent unwanted changes and reduce memory usage
+- Const-correctness and unsigned short types are used to prevent unwanted changes and reduce memory usage,
-- References were used, and also references to constants when possible, to avoid creating unnecessary copies
+- References were used, and also references to constants when possible, to avoid creating unnecessary copies,
-- Getter and setter functions have been created to return and set private class data
+- Getter and setter functions have been created to return and set private class data,
-- Used a constructor with an initialization list to improve performance and readability
+- Used a constructor with an initialization list to improve performance and readability.

 ## Project Status
 Project is: _in progress_.